 The SQL FAST_FORWARD Cursor is one of the fastest cursors we have.
-This cursor is a combination of FORWARD_ONLY, and READ_ONLY.
-It means, the cursor will only move from the first row to last and does not support the scrolling backwards.
+This SQL FAST_FORWARD Cursor is a combination of FORWARD_ONLY, and READ_ONLY.
+It means the FAST_FORWARD cursor will only move from the first row to last and does not support the scrolling backward.

 Fast_Forward Cursor in SQL Server Example

-In this example, we will show you, How to declare, and open a fast_forward cursor in SQL Server.
+In this example, we show you how to declare and open a fast_forward cursor.
 And, we will use the different FETCH option to demonstrate the supporting fetch options.

 -- SQL FAST_FORWARD Cursor Example USE [SQL Tutorial] GO DECLARE fast_forward_employee_cursor CURSOR FAST_FORWARD FOR SELECT * FROM [EmployeeTable] OPEN fast_forward_employee_cursor FETCH NEXT FROM fast_forward_employee_cursor;